-The objective of own funds management is to hold sufficient capital to ensure the SCR coverage ratio is within VLL's risk appetite.
-VLL calculates its SCR using the standard formula approach and has analysed the risk profile of the business to confirm that it is fit for purpose.
+The objective of own funds management is to hold sufficient capital to ensure the SCR coverage ratio is within the Company's risk appetite.
+The Company calculates its SCR using the standard formula approach and has analysed the risk profile of the business to confirm that it is fit for purpose.